 More than 20 million Americans have diabetes, almost 20 percent of whom are over the age of 60.
 Fully 15 percent of all diabetics develop problem wounds, and more than 100,000 diabetics undergo amputation each year because of such wounds in the United States alone.

-G. Fertram Sigurjonsson, Kerecis Co-Founder and Chairman of the Board
+G. Fertram Sigurjonsson, Kerecis Founder and CEO

 “The ISO 13485 certification is a requirement for companies supplieng medical devices to the European market and is rapidly becoming the standard for medical device suppliers in the US also.
 Achieving this certificate validates our commitment to quality, and demonstrates the progress we are making toward establishing our technology as an appropriate treatment for wounds and hernia repair.
 The certificate also strengthens our ability to enter worldwide markets.”